-The Yukon Territory has the lowest highest potential to produce solar energy in all of Canada, receiving less solar irradiation than any other province or territory other, just behind Newfoundland and Labrador.
+The Yukon Territory has the second-lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than any other province or territory except for Newfoundland and Labrador.

 According to data from National Resources Canada, the average solar system in the Yukon Territory can produce 965kWh of electricity per kW of solar panels per year.